poliorcetics/named-arguments-rfc/02-guide-level-explanation.md

 ### Documenting named arguments

-Talking about functions using named argument would use `register(name:surname:)`, not just `register()`.
-This would allow differentiating overloads clearly.
+Talking about functions using named argument uses `register(name:surname:)`, not just `register()`.
+This allows differentiating overloads clearly and make it easier to remember named arguments are used for the function.
+Cases where one argument is public and the other is not are written as `register(_:surname:)`

 `rustdoc` shows the internal name of arguments already when generating documentation for Rust code.
 While leaky, this is very useful to understand some parameters and have names to refer to in textual documentation, like for [`f32::mul_add`][mul-add], and removing it to instead show only named arguments would be very detrimental to the user experience.

-The proposed change is the following:
+Instead `rustdoc` behaves as such:

 - Insert the keyword `pub` before arguments that are public and declared with `pub`:
   `fn register(pub name: String)`.